Easy Shami Kebabs

 Tender meat patties made from beef and split chickpea lentil.
 Perfect to serve as side or make a big batch for freezing.

 Shami Kebabs are an all-purpose, freezer-friendly Pakistani dish.
-Serve them as a side with Pea Pulao enjoy as a teatime snack, or turn them into a quick sandwich for lunch.
+Serve them as a side with Pea Pulao, enjoy as a teatime snack, or turn them into a quick sandwich for lunch.
 In most Pakistani households, you’ll find a batch of Shami Kebabs stocked in the freezer—perfect for reheating and serving whenever needed.

 How to Make Shami Kebabs